How disputes work

 Timing

-Following the creation of the chargeback, you have a limited amount of time (usually 7-21 days, depending on the card network) to respond to the card issuer.
+Following the creation of the chargeback, you have a limited amount of time (usually 7 – 21 days, depending on the card network) to respond to the card issuer.

-If the issuer overturns the dispute, they return the debited chargeback amount (but not dispute fees) and this amount is passed back to you.
+If the issuer overturns the dispute, they return the debited chargeback amount (but not the dispute fees) and this amount is passed back to you.
 The initial dispute fee is not returned.

 If the issuer upholds the dispute, nothing changes from your perspective and no money moves.
 The timing of the cardholder's credit is entirely at the issuer's discretion.